Duration: 4 years full time

 Research facilities and environment

-Colleagues in the School of Management pursue research as members of one or more of our research centres or theme groups.
+Colleagues in the School of Business and Management pursue research as members of one or more of our research centres or theme groups.

 Our research centres

-- Centre for critical and historical research on organisation and society (CRIS)
+- Centre for Critical and Historical Research on Organisation and Society (CHRONOS)

 - Digital Organisation and Society Research Centre (DOS)